Is it a good idea to use your own face for branding?

 I have heard using a face behind a business can be really powerful.
 I currently use my face on all my marketing efforts for my computer repair business.
-I also provide consulting services for business analysis and think I should have a different branding for that business.
+I also provide consulting services for business analysis and think I should have different branding for that business.
 I want to use my face as well.

-Wanting some thoughts on whether this is a good idea and how I would implement the different brands across different social media platforms.
+I would like some thoughts on whether this is a good idea and how I would implement the different brands across different social media platforms.

 Since people ultimately do business with people, not companies, using your face can be a powerful, unique branding tool for building loyalty and identity.

 The downside is that it can tie you to your business.
 New and existing customers will come to expect that you personally are the solution, the provider.
 This is fine if you plan to be a sole operator, but if you hope to one day expand and hire staff, you may find customers feel let down if they don't get your personal attention.